ginzex11/py_interpreter_proj/README.md

 Debugging
 The REPL provides detailed error messages to help diagnose issues.
 Review the message for hints on what went wrong.
 ```
-Contributing
-Contributions are welcome!
-If you have ideas for improvements or find any bugs, feel free to open an issue or submit a pull request.